 After reading all of these negative statistics you should definitely be inspired to act and make sure you are not left in the dust by unhappy customers.
 What you can do to ensure you hear from those unhappy customers is to take the time to ask each customer if they are satisfied with your business.
 Train your staff to make sure customers come first and to constantly evaluate the experience and try to ask every customer if they had a good experience.

-It is extremely important to get the customers to leave reviews, including negative ones, because it gives you, the business, an opportunity to learn about how to improve customer experience overall and simultaneously show the customer that you are listening to them.
-You can also save that potential negative review from going online.
+It is extremely important to get the customers to leave reviews, including negative ones, because it gives you, the business, an opportunity to learn about how to improve customer experience overall and simultaneously-by responding-show the customer that you are listening to them.
 This will also show the rest of the world that is looking at your review pages that you care and you are constantly trying to improve for them, the customer.
 Finally, you can use surveys or review generation tools to reach out to your customers and try to capture those negative experiences and resolve them before they get posted online.
 Chatmeter recently launched Review Builder for this purpose.
 This is a Review Generation feature on their dashboard that gives a simple solution to a lack of reviews in an easy and customizable email and/or text message environment.
 For more information, click here.
 For a demo, please contact us here.

 According to the survey done by Get Five Stars, if you ask your customers to tell you about how their experience went and any grievances, a vast majority of them will tell you.